 In 2012 he was promoted to Art Director of the Metro/SmartBar — specializing in bold typography, iconic imagery and strong pops of color, he has worked with musicians like Chance The Rapper, The Black Madonna and CHVRCHES plus brands like Facebook and Grindr.

 In 2015 his focus shifted toward the underground world of queer culture.
 He joined weekly house and disco party Queen!, which has since been voted Chicago’s best weekly party.
 He has created branding, websites and merchandise for todays top drag artists such as: Shea Couleé, Detox, Naomi Smalls, Aja, Valentina, Farrah Moan, The Vixen and more!

-In 2018 he left Metro/SmartBar to begin working independently as a graphic artist and creative director, also joining drag artist Shea Couleé as her creative director.
+In 2018 he left Metro/SmartBar to begin working independently as a graphic artist and creative director, also joining drag artist Shea Couleé as her artistic director.